Pearl S. Buck: China

 Although Buck had not intended to return to China, much less become a missionary, she quickly applied to the Presbyterian Board when her father wrote that her mother was seriously ill.
 In 1914, Buck returned to China.
 She married an agricultural economist missionary, John Lossing Buck, on May 13, 1917, and they moved to Suzhou, Anhui Province, a small town on the Huai River (not to be confused with the better-known Suzhou in Jiangsu Province).
 This is the region she describes in her books The Good Earth and Sons.

 From 1920 to 1933, the Bucks made their home in Nanjing, on the campus of the University of Nanking, where they both had teaching positions.
 She taught English literature at this private, church-run university, and also at Ginling College and at the National Central University.
-In 1920, the Bucks had a daughter, Carol, afflicted with phenylketonuria.
+In 1920, the Bucks had a daughter, Carol, who was afflicted with phenylketonuria that left her severely developmentally disabled.
+Buck had to have a hysterectomy due to complications of Carol's birth, leaving her unable to have more biological children.
 In 1921, Buck's mother died of a tropical disease, sprue, and shortly afterward her father moved in.
-In 1924, they left China for John Buck's year of sabbatical and returned to the United States for a short time, during which Pearl Buck earned her master's degree from Cornell University.
-In 1925, the Bucks adopted Janice (later surnamed Walsh).
+In 1924, they left China for John Buck's year of sabbatical and returned to the United States for a short time, during which Pearl Buck earned a master's degree from Cornell University.
+In 1925, the Bucks adopted a child named Janice (later surnamed Walsh).
 That autumn, they returned to China.